William Le Roy Emmet: Biography

 Company in 1891.
 Three years later, after a merger, he became employee of General Electric Company (GE).
 Emmet was a leading advocate of the electrical propulsion of ships from turbines.
 His systems were first used in American ships during World War I. He also developed the mercury vapour turbine system for electric power production.

+Emmet was elected to the American Philosophical Society in 1898.
 He received the AIEE Edison Medal in 1919 For inventions and developments of electrical apparatus and primo movers.
-He received the Elliott Cresson Medal of the Franklin Institute in 1920 and was elected to the National Academy of Sciences.
+He received the Elliott Cresson Medal of the Franklin Institute in 1920 and was elected to the National Academy of Sciences in 1921.
 Emmet worked at GE into his 70s and held 122 patents.

 Writing

 Emmet's autobiography, Autobiography of an engineer, was published by Fort Orange Press in 1930 or 1931.